LinkedIn Pixel

 Technology context today and tomorrow

-Consider how rugged your devices need to be and why.
+In short: consider how rugged your devices need to be and why.
 Then make sure you choose products and services that fits your specific conditions and demands.

-Look for a reliable partner
+Look for a reliable partner when buying rugged computers

 Even if you have carefully followed all my suggestions so far, you will not get a successful deployment if you don’t have a supplier that is also a solution provider and a long-term partner.
-Look for a company that wants to get to know your operation from the ground up.
+Look for a partner company that wants to get to know your operation from the ground up.
 One that can deliver today and for years to come, across all your sites.

 Share on LinkedIn or Twitter